saantiaguilera/feature-flags/docs/0.x/feature-flags/alltypes/index.md

 ##### [com.saantiaguilera.featureflags.FeatureFlag](../com.saantiaguilera.featureflags/-feature-flag/index.md)

-Open class for defining feature flags.
+data class for defining feature flags.
+The reason it's not an interface is because a feature flag shouldn't contain behaviours nor richer state, as it's solely reason of existence is to transfer data.

 |